 Coins are incredibly damaging to the planet.
 According to the American Council of Science and Health, mining and transporting coins has led to the emission of over 48,000 tonnes of carbon dioxide.
 For reference, the UK produces over 900,000 tonnes of coins every year.
-Fancy doing the maths?

-These machines silently use up tonnes of generated electricity to prepare to churn out cash at any given moment.
-So even in obtaining cash, the system is unhealthy for the planet.
-But luckily we live in a time when the world is rapidly turning ‘cashless’.
+These machines silently use up tonnes of generated electricity to churn out cash at any given moment.
+In just obtaining cash, the system is unhealthy for the planet.
+Luckily we live in a time when the world is rapidly turning ‘cashless’.

 You may like: Simon Verraest: The Importance of Digitalization

 Physical card payments don’t work without a card reader machine.
 These machines range massively in price, but ultimately most of them are beyond the reach of a small business owner.

 The worst part of the card payments process is the receipts.
-According to Mobile Transaction, most receipts contain the incredibly toxic chemicals BPA & BPS.
-These chemicals can cause horrible side effects such as hormone imbalances, infertility, birth defects, Prostate Cancer, Type 2 Diabetes, heart disease, obesity, and impaired blood function.
+According to Mobile Transaction, most paper receipts contain the incredibly toxic chemicals BPA & BPS.
+These chemicals can cause horrible side effects such as hormone imbalances, infertility, birth defects, prostate cancer, type two diabetes, heart disease, obesity, and impaired blood function.

 QR codes are an excellent alternative to other payment options.
-They are paper-free, so they don’t contain harmful and polluting toxic chemicals as receipts do.
+They are paper-free, so they don’t contain harmful and polluting toxic chemicals, like receipts do.
 They also have a lower carbon footprint because they create an alternate use to an already widespread technology (i.e. your smartphone).